obieq/fluent-plugin-cassandra-cql/README.md

 # Tests

 rake rspec

 NOTE: requires that cassandra be installed on the machine running the tests

 # TODOs
+    1) make host and port configurable for tests
+    2) make schema definition configurable
+    3) add rake task to generate keyspace and columnfamily